kyledross/Octavi_IFR-1/readme.md

 # Octavi IFR-1 Script for X-Plane 12 and FlyWithLua
 This script allows the use of the Octavi IFR-1 device with the Linux version of X-Plane through the use of the FlyWithLua plugin.

-_Note: For Windows-based installations of X-Plane, there are other plugins available for the Octavi IFR-1 device.
-See the Octavi website for more information._
+For Windows-based installations of X-Plane, there are other plugins available for the Octavi IFR-1 device.
+See the Octavi website for more information.

+_Note: This project is not affiliated with, nor supported by, Octavi GmbH.
+This is a community effort._

 ### Requirements
 The following software must be installed and working properly.
 For information about installation and configuration, please refer to their respective websites.